nomad-coe/nomad/docs/develop/setup.md

 - rabbitmq: a task queue used to distribute work in a cluster

 All 3rd party services should be run via *docker-compose* (see below).
-Keep in mind the *docker-compose* configures all services in a way that mirror the configuration of the python code in `nomad/config.py` and the gui config in `gui/.env.development`.
+Keep in mind that *docker-compose* configures all services in a way that mirrors the configuration of the python code in `nomad/config.py` and the gui config in `gui/.env.development`.